Kmeakin/walrus-report/src/20-reference.md

-Once defined, a variable is said to be *in-scope*  and can be referred to in subsequent expressions (it is an error to attempt to refer to a local variable before it has beeen defined).
+Once defined, a variable is said to be *in-scope*  and can be referred to in subsequent expressions (it is an error to attempt to refer to a local variable before it has been defined).

 ```rust
 let x = 5;